milhud/rl-shapley-fair-alloc/README.md

 Modern network systems face the challenge of balancing load among a variety of servers, each with different capacities and dynamic workloads.
 Traditional static methods often fall short when tasks arrive unpredictably, server capacities vary, and task requirements differ.

-Our **Mega Simulation for Advanced Network Load Balancing** leverages modern techniques—particularly in machine learning and game theory—to adapt and respond to these challenges.
+This **Mega Simulation for Advanced Network Load Balancing** leverages modern techniques—particularly in machine learning and game theory—to adapt and respond to these challenges.
 Key components include:

 - **Reinforcement Learning** using Q-learning and multi-armed bandits to adjust server bidding behavior dynamically.
 - **Deep Q-Networks (DQN)** to fine-tune bid adjustments via neural networks.